WordPress/gutenberg/packages/block-editor/src/components/inner-blocks/README.md

 * **Type:** `Function`

-Callback function invoked when the user makes a template selection, used in combination with the `templateOptions` props.
+Callback function invoked when the user makes a template selection, used in combination with the `__experimentalTemplateOptions` props.
 The selected template is passed as the first and only argument.
-The value of the template may be `undefined` if the `allowTemplateOptionSkip` prop is passed to `InnerBlocks` and the user opts to skip template selection.
+The value of the template may be `undefined` if the `__experimentalAllowTemplateOptionSkip` prop is passed to `InnerBlocks` and the user opts to skip template selection.

 ### `__experimentalAllowTemplateOptionSkip`

 * **Type:** `Boolean`
 * **Default:** `false`

-Whether to include a button in the template selection placeholder to allow the user to skip selection, used in combination with the `templateOptions` prop.
-When clicked, the `onSelectTemplateOption` callback will be passed an `undefined` value as the template.
+Whether to include a button in the template selection placeholder to allow the user to skip selection, used in combination with the `__experimentalTemplateOptions` prop.
+When clicked, the `__experimentalOnSelectTemplateOption` callback will be passed an `undefined` value as the template.

 ### `templateInsertUpdatesSelection`
 * **Type:** `Boolean`